 Fees will apply for these processes, so it is important to get in touch with your council to find out how much they cost, as well as what is specifically required of you in your local area.
 For more information on exactly what to expect from the DVSA taxi assessment, visit the Gov UK DVSA Taxi Driving Test.

 Knowledge tests will differ based on location, and will require you to answer vital information based on your local area to ensure you are well equipped to work within that area.

 Applying for your Public Hire licence in London

 If you want to apply for Public Hire licence in London – though much of the criteria is still the same, the process longer and more complex.
 You must apply for an application pack via the Transport for London (TfL) website to gain the right driving licence, of which there are two choices.
 The Green Badge allows you to work in all of London, whereas the Yellow Badge restricts you to only working in suburban areas.

-An extensive breakdown of all the fees for the TfL taxi application can be found here, https://tfl.gov.uk/info-for/taxis-and-private-hire/licensing/apply-for-a-taxi-driver-licence#on-this-page-3.
+View an extensive breakdown of all the fees for the TFL Taxi Application.